 Oh, and I sounded like a congested pug because of the wad of gauze up my nose.
 The pinnacle of beauty and grace 🤦🏻♀️

-His utter gorgeousness was distracting but I suspect that maybe that was the point.
-The lifeguards (there were 2 but who noticed the other one?) didn’t seem to provide much in the way of first aid so it wasn’t out of the realm of possibility that this Adonis of a man’s presence was intended as an emotional salve to soothe the hysterically injured.
-Well, I can’t say it didn’t work.
+His utter gorgeousness was distracting but I suspect maybe that was the point.
+The lifeguards (there were 2 but who noticed the other one?) didn’t provide much in the way of first aid so it wasn’t out of the realm of possibility that this Adonis-of-a-man’s presence was intended as an emotional salve to soothe the hysterically injured.
+I can’t say it didn’t work.

 A Second Opinion

-At this point, Kelly had paddled her way in from being much further out in the water and regarded the chaotic scene calmly with her seasoned physician’s assistant’s eye.
-Having had her fair share of broken noses (high school water polo) and witnessing all kinds of medical fucked-upness at the hospital she worked at, she assessed my face, carefully felt along the bridge of my nose and definitively declared, “It’s not broken.”
+At this point, Kelly had paddled her way in from being much further out in the water and regarded the chaotic scene calmly with her seasoned physician assistant’s eye.
+Having had her fair share of broken noses and witnessing all kinds of medical fucked-upness at the hospital she worked at, she assessed my face, carefully felt along the bridge of my nose and definitively declared, “It’s not broken.”

 Implicitly trusting her medical judgement, I let out a huge sigh of relief.